gravitystorm/openstreetmap-carto/DOCKER.md

 # Running OpenStreetMap Carto with Docker

-[Docker](https://docker.com) is a virtualized environment that allows you to run software without altering your system permanently.
+[Docker](https://docker.com) is a virtualized environment running a [_Docker demon_](https://docs.docker.com/engine/docker-overview), in which you can run software without altering your host system permanently.
+The software components run in _containers_ that are easy to setup and tear down individually.
+The Docker demon can use operating-system-level virtualization (Linux, Windows) or a virtual machine (macOS, Windows).

-The software runs in so called containers that are easy to setup and tear down.
-It makes setting up a development environment for openstreetmap-carto much easier.
-The development environment consists of a PostgreSQL database to store the data and [Kosmtik](https://github.com/kosmtik/kosmtik) for previewing the style.
+This allows to set up a development environment for openstreetmap-carto easily.
+Specifically, this environment consists of a PostgreSQL database to store the OpenStreetMap data and [Kosmtik](https://github.com/kosmtik/kosmtik) for previewing the style.

 ## Prerequisites

 Docker is available for Linux, macOS and Windows.
-[Install](https://www.docker.com/get-docker) the software in order to be able to run Docker containers.
+[Install](https://www.docker.com/get-docker) the software packaged for your host system in order to be able to run Docker containers.
 You also need Docker Compose, which should be available once you installed Docker itself.
 Otherwise you need to [install Docker Compose manually](https://docs.docker.com/compose/install/).

+You need sufficient disk space of _several Gigabytes_.
+Docker creates a disk image for its virtual machine that holds the virtualised operating system and the containers.
+The format (Docker.raw, Docker.qcow2, \*.vhdx, etc.) depends on the host system.
+It can be a sparse file allocating large amounts of disk space, but still the physical size starts with 2-3 GB for the virtual OS and grows to 6-7 GB when filled with the containers needed for the database, Kosmtik, and a small OSM region.
+Further 1-2 GB are needed for shape files in the openstreetmap-carto/data repository.

 ## Quick start

 If you are eager to get started here is an overview over the necessary steps.
 Read on below to get the details.

-* `git clone https://github.com/gravitystorm/openstreetmap-carto.git` to clone openstreetmap-carto repository
+* `git clone https://github.com/gravitystorm/openstreetmap-carto.git` to clone openstreetmap-carto repository into a directory on your host system
-* download OpenStreetMap data in osm.pbf format to a file `data.osm.pbf` and place it within the openstreetmap-carto directory (for example some small area from [Geofabrik](http://download.geofabrik.de/))
+* download OpenStreetMap data in osm.pbf format to a file `data.osm.pbf` and place it within the openstreetmap-carto directory (for example some small area from [Geofabrik](https://download.geofabrik.de/))
 * `docker-compose up import` to import the data (only necessary the first time or when you change the data file)
 * `docker-compose up kosmtik` to run the style preview application
 * browse to [http://localhost:6789](http://localhost:6789) to view the output of Kosmtik